TempeHS/2024IST_Michael.L_The-Scavenger/README.md

 ### Player
 The player is a person who is living in an apocalyptic landscape, scavenging for food and supplies to bring back to his bunker.
 He is designed to look scrapy, as clothing is scarse in a barren wasteland.
 The player can move left, right, and jump up in the air to avoid spiked or climb objects.
 The player has a sword as well, unsheathing it when the left mouse button is clicked to kill enemies.
 The player has a substantial amount of health, able to take quite a few blows from enemies, as well as land on a couple spikes before dying.

+### Enemies/Boss Fight
+There are two main enemies in this game, both of which, are mutated hyenas, who roam the landscape in search of prey.
+One of them is located at the end of level one, and the other, the end of level two.
+The enemies move between two patrol points, going back and forth until a player is in sight.
+When any of the hyenas see the player, they will enter a 'chase mode', where they will not stop attacking the player until they or the player are dead.
+When the hyenas come into collision with the player, it knocks them back, while also doing a signifigant amount of damage.
+Not only that, but the hyenas have a signifigant amount of health as well, being able to take many blows from the player.

 ### Bibliography - Tutorials used

 ## Assets